aws-solutions-library-samples/guidance-for-persistent-world-game-hosting-on-aws/README.md

 ### Game Server Refresh

 The game server processes will do a refresh every 24 hours by terminating themselves after 24 hours runtime.
 It's a common practice to refresh your MMO game servers on a daily basis.
 You can do this in a more sophisticated way through a scheduled maintenance that happens every night for example.
 World Manager will automatically replace the game server processes that were terminated, and the new one will have access to all the same persisted data (in our case, the stored player location).

+# Resource clean up

+To clean up all the deployed resources, it's a good idea to first mark all your worlds for termination (`TerminateSession: YES` in DynamoDB WorldsConfiguration table).
+While it's not a required step, you would do something similar in any automation you build for terminating GameLift fleets, as you want a controlled way to terminate the sessions.
+Once you have all the worlds terminated, navigate to the `Backend` folder and run the followind command to clean up the CDK stacks:

+`cdk destroy --all`

 # License